-- Heat a Kadai with oil, when it is hot, gently slide the pooris and cook on both sides.
+- Heat a kadai with cooking oil, when it is hot, gently slide the pooris and cook on both sides.

 - While it is cooking, gently press on the top or pour little hot oil for the pooris to puff up.

 - Once it is cooked on both sides, drain it using a slotted ladle on to a kitchen towel.

 Looking for other lentil based flatbread, then try this Dhalpuri